SELab-2/Dr-Trottoir-4/readme/authorisation.md

 ### Object based permissions

 - `OwnerOfBuilding` (global + object): checks if the user is a syndic and if he is the owner
 - `ReadOnlyOwnerOfBuilding` (global + object): checks if the user is a syndic and if he owns the building and only tries to read from it
 - `OwnerAccount` (object): checks if the user tries to access his own user info or info that belongs to him/her
 - `ReadOnlyOwnerAccount` (object): checks if the user tries to read his own user info or info that belongs to him/her
 - `CanCreateUser` (object): checks if the user only creates users of higher or equal rank
 - `CanDeleteUser` (object): checks if the user has a higher rank than the one he tries to delete
 - `CanEditUser` (object): checks if the user who tries to edit is in fact the user himself or someone with a higher rank
 - `CanEditRole` (object): checks if the user who tries to assign a role, doesn't set a role higher than his own role
+- `ManualFromSyndic` (object): checks if the user that tries to access the manual is in fact the owner of the building for which this manual was uploaded.

 ### Action based permissions